bilus/boil/README.md

-Automatic building of composed objects.
+Automatic building of composed objects using Ruby reflection and meta-programming.

 ---